Jackson County, North Carolina: 2010 census

 There were 13,191 households, out of which 25.50% had children under the age of 18 living with them, 51.40% were married couples living together, 10.00% had a female householder with no husband present, and 34.90% were non-families.
 27.00% of all households were made up of individuals, and 9.80% had someone living alone who was 65 years of age or older.
 The average household size was 2.30 and the average family size was 2.79.

 In the county, the population was spread out, with 19.00% under the age of 18, 17.90% from 18 to 24, 24.40% from 25 to 44, 25.00% from 45 to 64, and 13.80% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females there were 95.40 males.
 For every 100 females age 18 and over, there were 93.10 males.

 The median income for a household in the county was $32,552, and the median income for a family was $40,876.
 Males had a median income of $27,738 versus $22,029 for females.
 The per capita income for the county was $17,582.
 About 9.50% of families and 15.10% of the population were below the poverty line, including 15.70% of those under age 18 and 15.20% of those age 65 or over.

-Government and public safety
+Law, government, and politics

 Government

 As mandated by the laws of North Carolina, Jackson County has a commission-manager form of government.
 The five members of Board of Commissioners are elected at-large to four-year terms.
 This system of at-large voting, rather than having representatives elected from single-member districts, favors candidates supported by the majority of the population.
 Together they appoint and oversee the actions of a County Manager, who administers operations.

 Jackson County is a member of the regional Southwestern Commission council of governments.

 Jackson County contains a portion of the Qualla Boundary, a land trust of historic territory of the federally recognized Eastern Band of Cherokee Indians.
 The tribe is sovereign in its territory and is the only federally recognized tribe in the state.
 The reservation operates Harrah's Cherokee Casino, which is open to the public, as are associated resort facilities there.